golamrabbani93/delta-quiz/README.md

 ## Homepage / Topics page

-If you go to the home page, you can see what will be quizzed on.\
+(1)If you go to the home page, you can see what will be quizzed on.\
 Then select the programming language of your choice and start taking the quiz.\
 You can take a quiz only once when taking a quiz and once the quiz is taken, you will see whether your quiz answer is correct or incorrect in the form of a notification.\